stevenharman/jquery-watermark/jquery-watermark/jquery.watermark/readme.txt

 This simple-to-use jQuery plugin adds watermark capability to HTML input elements.

-Released under the terms of the GNU General Public License version 3.
+Dual licensed under the MIT or GPL Version 2 licenses.
-See license.txt for details.
+See MIT-LICENSE.txt or GPL-LICENSE.txt for more details.

 See changelog.txt for a summary of changes to the project.